Lompoc's Surf Beach reopens to public following seasonal plover restrictions - NewsBreak

 IN THIS ARTICLE

-Miniature works of art contributed by community members are on display at the Grossman Gallery in the Lompoc Public Library through October.
-The inaugural Tiny Art Show consist of 93 pint-size artworks submitted by Lompoc residents of all ages.
-To celebrate the new works on display and meet their makers,...

-Santa Barbara County Sheriff’s release identity of 26-year-old suspect in Santa Ynez homicide
+The farmers market manager told KSBY it was a difficult decision to make with not enough community support to keep operations going the result was shutting down completely.

+One dead in homicide in the 1000 block of Jason Way in Santa Ynez on Saturday

-Santa Barbara Sheriff's have identified 26-year-old Rylen Quinn Svane-Morris as the main suspect in a homicide that killed one in Santa Ynez Saturday.
-The post Santa Barbara County Sheriff’s release identity of 26-year-old suspect in Santa Ynez homicide appeared first on News Channel 3-12.
+Santa Barbara Sheriff's are investigating a fatal homicide in the 1000-block of Jason Way in Santa Ynez that occurred in the early morning on Saturday.
+The post One dead in homicide in the 1000 block of Jason Way in Santa Ynez on Saturday appeared first on News Channel 3-12.

 YOU MAY ALSO LIKE

-Note: UPDATE: Identity of Santa Ynez homicide victim released